TimZaman/dotaservice/README.md

 Source has options for streaming logs using udp `-log on` but none of that actually seems to work with dota.

+The `restart` command restarts the game.
+The `quit` command exits it entirely. `restart` is really fast but it will complicate resetting many states.
+Q: Are all the botscripts called again?

 ---

 Acknowledgements for insights and inspiration: